arXiv/arxiv-submission-core/api/README.md

 for all submissions for which the client is responsible, a POST request may be made to ``/webhooks/``.
 See ...

+### Publication

 Once the submission has been published, the submission will be updated with its arXiv identifier and version number.
 If a webhook is registered, a publication notification will also be issued.

+### Transfer ownership, delegate

 The client may transfer ownership of the submission to another agent (user or another client) via the ``/submission/{id}/transfer/`` endpoint.
 Note that this is non-reversible without intervention from the recipient.
-An alternative is to delegate editing privileges to another agent, via the ``/submission/{id}/delegate/`` endpoint.
+An alternative is to delegate editing privileges (without relinquishing ownership) to another agent, via the ``/submission/{id}/delegate/`` endpoint.
 See ...

 # arXiv Submission & Publication Process